sdecena/WD-Seatwork-3/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 The project involves creating a variety of web design components including 5 static header designs, 5 animated header designs, 5 static footer designs, and 5 animated footer designs.
 The purpose is to showcase our creativity and develop our skills in web design.
 The key components include various layouts/designs for both header and footer and different animations as well.
 We used HTML and CSS to create these designs.
-By using these tools correctly, we ensure that out created designs are visually appealing and organized.
+By using these tools correctly, we ensure that our created designs are visually appealing and organized.

 ### Key Components